-Celebrated annually (on 20th July), Ilinden is among some of the most famous Bulgarian summer holidays and name days.
+Celebrated annually on the 20th July in Bulgaria, Ilinden is among some of the most famous Bulgarian summer holidays and name days.
 The most famous superstition connected with this day is the belief that this is the day on which the sea takes the biggest number of victims.
 More people drown in the sea on Ilinden, Bulgarians believe, as a sacrifice to St. Ilia (the saint to whom this day is devoted).
 That’s why most Bulgarians avoid the beach on this day (in honor of the saint).

 - If there is a thunderstorm on Ilinden, the hazelnut and walnut crop will be bad (the nuts will be dry inside their shells).
 Wine crop, on the other hand, will be great, which will definitely compensate for the bad nuts’ crop…